Robinx0/cdto/README.md

-# cdto — Fast Directory & File Navigator for Zsh
+# cdto — Quick Directory & File Navigation from the Shell

-**cdto** is a lightweight shell utility that lets you quickly jump to directories or locate files by name, with optional fuzzy selection and root-level fallback.
+`cdto` is a lightweight command-line utility for quickly navigating to directories or locating files by name.
+It supports fuzzy matching, interactive selection, and optional system-wide search when no local match is found.

 ---